 Your worst nightmare has finally come true, sh*t has finally hit the fan and it’s time to bug out to your BOL.
 You’ve been prepared for this day for many years and you have everything ready to go.
 You hop in your BOV, put the key in the ignition, and as you try to start your vehicle… nothing happens.

 While having an older vehicle could be beneficial in the case of an EMP, they are also more likely to run into potential problems.
 Though compared to newer models they’re usually easier to fix if something does go wrong.
 This is mainly because of the abundance of parts and electronics that you find in today’s automobiles.

-No matter whether you vehicle is old or new, always make sure to preform regular maintenance on your BOV to ensure you’re good to go if SHTF.
+No matter whether your vehicle is old or new, always make sure to perform regular maintenance on your BOV to ensure you’re good to go if SHTF.

 When times get rough, people will constantly be on the lookout for food, water, and supplies.
 If your BOV screams out “I’M A PREPPER”, then you can expect for your vehicle to be seen as a goldmine for anyone that is desperate.

 It’s best to make your BOV look as ordinary as possible so you can avoid unwanted attention.
 Yes again you may lose some “cool points”, but with survival being the ultimate goal you need to take every precaution you can take.